-SEATTLE, Wash and VANCOUVER, British Columbia, Nov.
-08, 2022 (GLOBE NEWSWIRE) -- Achieve Life Sciences, Inc. (Nasdaq: ACHV), a late-stage clinical pharmaceutical company committed to the global development and commercialization of cytisinicline for nicotine dependence, today announced that target enrollment has been reached in the Phase 2 ORCA-V1 clinical trial.
+SEATTLE, Wash. and VANCOUVER, British Columbia, March 08, 2023 (GLOBE NEWSWIRE) -- Achieve Life Sciences, Inc. (NASDAQ: ACHV), a late-stage clinical pharmaceutical company committed to the global development and commercialization of cytisinicline for smoking cessation and nicotine dependence, today announced that the last study follow-up visit for the last subject enrolled in the Phase 2 ORCA-V1 trial has occurred.